 the things you do, and it feels amazing that this delightful

 is The Hook of course--the honeymoon phase of your relationship,

-abusive behaviors once you're on her fishing line--and that barb
+abusive behaviors once you're securely on her fishing line--and

-no cause for concern."
-You want to believe it--and
+casual--and you've no cause for concern."
+You want

-so you do.
-I mean, who the hell would turn down this gorgeous person
+to believe it, and so you do.
+I mean, who the hell would turn down

 PICTURE'S WORTH A THOUSAND WORDS.